usanov18/vps-hardening/README.md

 Interactive bootstrap & basic hardening for a fresh Ubuntu VPS.

-This project is intentionally conservative: no “magic”, no hidden steps, and no irreversible actions without explicit confirmation.
+This project is intentionally conservative: **no “magic”**, no hidden steps, and no irreversible actions without explicit confirmation.
 The script focuses on predictable behavior, safe UX, and repeatable runs.

 ---